azarketa/Thermodynamics-theoretical-pills/source/11_Specific_heats.md

 This simple expression links both specific heats through the gas constant and reveals how much additional energy must be supplied at constant pressure to account for the work of expansion.

-:::{admonition} Note: the role of $R$ in isothermal processes
+:::{note} Note: the role of $R$ in isothermal processes
-:class: note, dropdown
+:class: dropdown

 In analogy to how $c_v$ and $c_p$ appear under their respective constraints (isochoric and isobaric), the **gas constant** $R$ plays a similar role for **isothermal** processes of **ideal gases** — where temperature remains constant but **pressure** and **volume** vary.